How to value a software company

 If you own a software firm, plan to start one or acquire an existing company, here are some interesting facts to consider:

 The two main segments of the software industry are custom software services and pre-packaged products.

 Classified under the SIC code 7371 and NAICS 541511, the firms in the software service industry concentrate on creating solutions for clients, usually other businesses.

 The industry segment as a whole counts over 55,000 establishments in the US alone.
-These software companies employ around 494,000 people and generate over $84.9B in annual sales.
-The average contract software development company makes about $1.54M in annual revenues and employs a staff of 9.
+Moreover, these software companies employ around 494,000 people and generate over $84.9B in annual sales.
+However, the average contract software development company makes about $1.54M in annual revenues and employs a staff of 9.

 Software product development companies

 Software companies that develop and sell their own products are classified under the SIC code 7372 and NAICS 5112.
 The pre-packaged software industry has just under 8,300 firms operating in the US market with a total employment force of some 386,900.

 The segment generates an impressive $135.4B in annual sales.
 An average company does about $16.4M in revenues per year with a staff of 46.